alternet/alternet.ml/security/src/site/markdown/security.md

 }
 ```

-If you have to support several candidates crypt formats (see [CryptFormat](../security-auth/apidocs/ml/alternet/security/auth/CryptFormat.html))
+Sometimes, you may have existing crypts available in various formats.
-you may use a more suitable credentials checker (see [CredentialsChecker](../security-auth/apidocs/ml/alternet/security/auth/CredentialsChecker.html)) :
+For that purpose, a more suitable credentials checker (see [CredentialsChecker](../security-auth/apidocs/ml/alternet/security/auth/CredentialsChecker.html))
+will lookup for the right hasher.

+For example, the following credentials checker will try all the formats in sequence.
+Note in the example the `PlainTextCryptFormat` is used as the last attempt to check clear passwords,
+and should not be used in production.

 ``` java
 CredentialsChecker checker = new CredentialsChecker.$(